 Becoming better together, encouraging each other to deliver a peak performance, having fun as a team, pulling together after defeats, and celebrating wins in style as a group – this is what team sports are all about.
 And there is no other type of sport on the same level.
 Whether their sport of choice is football, hockey, floorball, basketball, tennis, table tennis, badminton, volleyball, or ice hockey, for many active players, there is nothing better than that sense of community and shared passion for the sport within the team.

-This attitude is captured perfectly by the Teamsports segment at ISPO Munich at hall C4, where the sports industry will be showcasing the latest products from the team sports sector.
+This attitude is captured perfectly by the Teamsports segment at ISPO Munich in hall A5, where the sports industry will be showcasing the latest products from the team sports sector.
 There is something for everyone, with the traditional team sports such as football, hockey, and basketball being covered along with the likes of floorball and darts, which has recently seen a revival and is now back on trend.
 Boasting everything from small bats and balls for table tennis to proper full-sized tennis rackets and from team kit manufacturers to the footballs themselves, this area really should be the first port of call for all retailers looking for anything at all to do with the most popular of the team sports.

 The audience of around 85,000 trade visitors at ISPO Munich, with buyers, media representatives, and other sports professionals among them, can discover next season’s team sports trends and meet top athletes representing the various team sports in person.